PhD Student Unionization

 In an employment setting, a “bargaining unit” is a group of employees who have common terms and conditions of employment that the union seeks to organize as one group.
 A union negotiates on behalf of the bargaining unit to establish collective terms and conditions of employment, such as salary and benefits.
 Bargaining units can be small, representing a sub-section or smaller group of employees, or they can be large.

 Yes, but this doesn't occur frequently.
 If the union and the employer agree to change the bargaining unit, then it can be changed.
 The bargaining unit can also change if either the union or the employer files a “unit clarification petition,” which is a formal request that the National Labor Relations Board (NLRB) revise the parameters of the certified bargaining unit.
-Unless otherwise agreed to by the parties, the union initially proposes a bargaining unit when it files an election petition with the NLRB, and the NLRB ultimately decides the appropriate bargaining unit, which is important in determining who is eligible to vote.
+Unless otherwise agreed to by the parties, the union initially proposed a bargaining unit when it filed its election petition with the NLRB, and the NLRB certifies an appropriate bargaining unit.

 Collective Bargaining

-Representatives of both the University and the union would sit at the bargaining table.
-On the University's side, labor relations professionals, administrators, and faculty members would likely participate.
+Representatives of both the University and the union will sit at the bargaining table.
+On the University's side, labor relations professionals, administrators, and faculty members will likely participate.
 On the other side, the union would pick its own bargaining team, which might include PhD student leaders, members, and staff, together with representatives of the union itself.

 The National Labor Relations Act requires employers and unions to bargain collectively and in good faith with respect to “wages, hours, and other terms and conditions of employment” — concepts that the NLRB and federal courts have interpreted broadly.
-Because the NLRB and the federal courts have little experience in analyzing what are “terms and conditions of employment” for PhD students whose teaching and research are part of their graduate training, it is possible that disagreements over what is “bargainable” or not in the context of higher education will result in litigation.
+The NLRB and the federal courts have little experience in analyzing what are “terms and conditions of employment” for PhD students whose teaching and research are part of their graduate training.
+From this statutory requirement, the National Labor Relations Board (NLRB) and Supreme Court have developed the distinction between mandatory bargaining subjects (i.e., wages, hours, and other terms and conditions of employment), and permissive subjects (i.e., subjects that are nonmandatory yet proper topics for bargaining in that addressing or resolving them in bargaining will not conflict with federal or applicable state law).

-As of September 14, 2023, SEIU has negotiated three known collective bargaining agreements (CBAs) for graduate students.
+SEIU has completed negotiating three collective bargaining agreements (CBAs) for graduate students.
 The CBAs outline the terms and conditions of the relationship between the members of the bargaining unit and the university.
 Click each school to see the CBAs for graduate students at American University, Brandeis University, and Tufts University.
 Students are encouraged to examine these CBAs carefully to understand the types of terms SEIU has negotiated on behalf of graduate students over the past few years.

 Note, however, that in reviewing the CBAs, some differences exist between the laws of the states in which these contracts were negotiated and the law in Georgia.
 Specifically, because Georgia is a “Right to Work” state, the Union cannot require Emory to “terminate” students who do not join the union or pay dues.
 In addition, other schools at which the SEIU has won an election, such as Duke, do not yet have a Collective Bargaining Agreement in place.

 That is unknown.
-Emory will bargain in good faith with the SEIU if they are elected to represent Laney students.
 However, negotiating a collective bargaining agreement is a lengthy process.
 At some universities, such as the University of California, negotiations lasted for more than nine months while at Columbia, it took four years to reach an agreement.
 On average, it takes over a year to negotiate the first collective bargaining agreement.
+Regardless, Emory will bargain in good faith with the SEIU and is committed to reaching a fair and equitable agreement.

 Current benefits offered to LGS PhD students include the annual stipend, 100% paid health insurance subsidy, tuition (valued at $23,400 per academic semester in Academic Year 2023-2024), professional development funds, and access to a variety of programs and services offered by LGS.